Skip to content

 Full speed ahead.

-Globally connected, locally anchored: The driving force of world trade in digital and ecological change.
+Globally connected, locally anchored: The driving force of world trade in the digital and ecological transformation.

 Over 90% of global cargo traffic is handled by sea.
 However, the industry is in transition: stricter environmental regulations (CII, EEXI), the digitization of onboard and land operations, and the immense pressure on global supply chains demand new solutions.